Fiction - Mystery & Thriller

 RENA OLSEN is a writer, therapist, teacher, sometimes singer, and eternal optimist.
 By day she tries to save the world as a school therapist, and at night she creates new worlds in her writing.
 She is the author of the debut THE GIRL BEFORE and the forthcoming WITH YOU ALWAYS, both novels of psychological suspense.

 JUDITH POST received a Master’s Degree from Indiana University as an elementary school teacher and taught 1st, 2nd, and 4th grades for six years before having her two daughters.
 She is the author of numerous fantasy and paranormal titles, including FALLEN ANGELS.
 Writing as JUDI LYNN, she is also the author of the six-book Mill Pond contemporary romance series which begins with COOKING UP TROUBLE and OPPOSITES DISTRACT.
-THE BODY IN THE ATTIC, the beginning of a series house-flipping cozy mysteries, comes out in November 2018.
+Her house-flipping cozy mysteries include THE BODY IN THE ATTIC, THE BODY IN THE WETLANDS, and THE BODY IN THE DUMP TRUCK.